 - Click the More options button and select Configure server role.

 - Use the toggle button to enable the Hosting Server for selected the server role.

 Once configured, the federated server will include Hosting Server in its server role description.

 You can now publish hosted web layers.

-Items for each of the services appear in the My Content tab of the content page in the portal website for your portal organization.
+Items for each of the services appear on the My Content tab of the content page in the portal website.

 The services that power these items appear in a folder named Hosted, which you will see when you log in to your GIS Server site from ArcGIS Server Manager.

-If you have not already done so, you should now configure utility services for your portal.
+If you have not already done so, configure utility services for your portal.